Nainik2509/Vuexy-React-Next-Js/docs/guide/development/internationalization.md

 ## Overview

 We're using [react-i18next](https://react.i18next.com/) for Internationalization.
-You can find its configurations in `src/configs/i18n.ts` file and the locales in `public/locales` folder.
+You can find its configurations in `src/configs/i18n.ts` file and the locales in `public/locales` folder in the full version.

 ## Usage